The Sunflower Castle looks out of place among the staid brick dowagers of Beacon Hill and the glittering shops of trendy Charles Street a block away.

 The Sunflower Castle’s garden has been included on the Hidden Gardens of Beacon Hill, a once-a –year event.
 This year it is scheduled for May 18, 2017.

 For his part, Mr. Bourne was one of the founders of the Beacon Hill Association and was instrumental in saving Asher Benjamin’s Charles Street Meeting House.
 In 1922 he was a member of a group that raised the money needed to move the historic building 10 feet west when Charles Street was widened.

 The Sunflower Castle went on the market in 2012 for $4.5 million and is a private residence today.

 Information and Directions

-The Sunflower Castle is included on Boston By Foot’s Flat of Beacon Hill tour, which is scheduled for December 13, 2017.
+You can see the Sunflower Castle on Boston By Foot’s Flat of Beacon Hill tour, which is usually scheduled for December.

-The house is not open to the public but you can admire it from the outside at any time.it sits just one block away from Charles Street.
+Althougt the house is not open to the public, you can admire it from the outside at any time.it sits just one block away from Charles Street.

 Don’t plan on street parking—Beacon Hill Flat has Resident Permit parking only.
 You can park in the Boston Common garage nearby, and walk north on Charles Street.
 Turn left on Mount Vernon and you can’t miss the bright yellow-and-red house..
 Or take the T’s Green Line, get off at the Arlington Street station and walk up Arlington Street to Charles Street.